-- Giving each doe an udder and hair trim in the back (also trim off beards at this time on does that have them) to keep things as clean as possible, and trim hooves one final time before kidding.
+- Giving each doe an udder, back flank & legs, hair, and beard trim (see Pre-Freshening Goat Clipping) to keep things as clean as possible, and trim hooves one final time before kidding.

 - Refreshing our memories on the possible complications/ailments that can occur and what to do about each.

 - Cleaning the stalls, making sure they’re as sanitary as possible, putting heat lamps in each to keep the kids warm, and making sure each has a working camera (so we can see and hear what’s happening).
 We use the Premier 1 carbon fiber heat lamp shown below in the stall that we use for kidding because it puts out more heat than the Premier 1 heat lamp shown in the photo below (we use those in the other stalls after the kids are born).